benunsworth/benunsworth.github.io/about.md

 ## This website

-I enjoy playing with static site geernators as much as posting content.
+I enjoy playing with static site generators as much as posting content.
 This has been built with:

 * [Jekyll](https://jekyllrb.com)
 * Using the [Lanyon theme](https://github.com/poole/lanyon) built by MDO